clarkhaz1988/Portfolio/README.md

 **Technology**: Mysql, Excel

-**Results** "Chromecraft Bull-Nose Oval Conference Tables & Bases" was the least profitabe item and the furniture category had less revenue over a 4 year period than the other categories.
+**Results**: "Chromecraft Bull-Nose Oval Conference Tables & Bases" was the least profitabe item and the furniture category had less revenue over a 4 year period than the other categories.